-Digital reading tools can help students of every grade level.
-They teach critical thinking, analysis and research skills.
+Island Prime?
+Digital reading tools can help students of every grade level with critical thinking, analysis and research skills.
 They influence kids to consume information, which remains a ticket to success in the digital world.

-Tools can be fun for kids.
-Use play-like tools, such as audio and interactive books, learning games and apps.
+Pops of Color?
+Play-like tools, such as audio and interactive books, learning games and apps can be fun for kids.
 Engaging voices and sounds guide and inspire learning of the alphabet, letter sounds, rhyming patterns and words.

-Students with learning challenges or disabilities may benefit from tech innovations.
-Some controllers are designed for use by individuals with limited mobility.
-Adults can guide use of electronic devices by children.
+Path forward?
+Tech innovations are designed to help with challenges or disabilities.
+For example, some controllers are designed for individuals with limited mobility.
+Adults should guide use of electronic devices by children.

-Standard school technology is generating interest in interactive platforms.
-With phones, tablets and laptops, students can use apps as learning aids.
-They can make flash cards, write content and originate ideas.
+Ahead of the curve?
+Standard school technology generated interest in interactive platforms.
+With phones, tablets and laptops, students use apps as learning aids.
+They make flash cards, write content and originate ideas.

-Pod-casting equipment and subscriptions are coming into classroom use.
-As schools block popular audio and video platform, students are directed to pod-cast feeds for approved information.
-They also can create podcasts.
+Clean slate?
+Pod-casting equipment and subscriptions are coming into classrooms.
+As schools block popular audio and video content, students are routed to pod-cast feeds.
+They also create approved information feeds.

 A podcast is a digital audio file recorded and made available on the Internet.
 With a microphone and free audio recording software, students can record, edit and publish shareable content through a RSS feed.

-An ILE provides software-driven support for teaching and learning.
+An ILE lends software-driven support for teaching and learning.
 Discovery Education's Streaming Plus subscription is popular.
 Web cams, digital cameras and projection screens facilitate world-wide interactions.

-Parental guidance ensures the child-friendliness of materials.
-Feedback on progress and comprehension facilitates adjustments.
-Technology use must be paired with manual practice in the handwriting of letters and words.
+Night on the Town?
+Parental guidance ensures materials are child-friendly.
+Feedback facilitates adjustments to progress and comprehension.
+Technology paired with manual practice aid with handwriting of letters and words.

 How to Get Kids Reading

-Digital reading has affected the way in which teaching activities are conducted.
+What a Trip!
+Digital reading has affected how teaching activities are conducted.
 Word-processing and computer-related technologies have overtaken pen, paper and books in schools, at work and at home.

-Digital tools have instructions to advise parents and educators how to get kids reading.
-These may free of charge or purchased online and in retail stores.
-They draw reluctant readers to the storytelling joy in reading.
+Scratch-and-Sniff?
+Digital tools may free of charge or purchased online and in retail stores.
+They have instructions to advise parents and educators how to draw reluctant readers to the storytelling joy in reading.

+Fishing style?
 Children are attracted to tech action and interaction.
-Animations, magical experiences and user choices offered by technology interest kids.
-As they involve themselves in the reading process they build confidence.
+Animations, magical experiences and user choices offered by technology lure them.
+This subtle involvement in the reading process builds confidence.

+Crossing over?
 Interesting sounds may spark interest.
-Audio books are particularly useful when disability prevents turning the pages of physical books.
+Audio books are especially useful when disability prevents turning pages of physical books.
 A child, who is not ready to read a book, also can listen to one being read.

-Children savor hot subjects and favorite characters.
-Readiness and interest improve with enjoyable reading activities.
-Kids learn how to hold books and read texts left to right, right to left, vertically or horizontally.
+Back from the Future?
+Kids savor hot subjects and favorite characters.
+Readiness and interest improve with enjoyable activities.
+They learn how to hold books, read texts left to right, right to left, vertically or horizontally.

+Line of Duty?
+State-of-the art advancements put ongoing responsibility on students, parents and educators to stay abreast of trending hardware, software and applications.
 Students, parents and educators can collaborate.
-State-of-the art advancements put ongoing responsibility on students, parents and educators to stay abreast of trending hardware, software and applications.

-Encouraging feedback creates a buzz.
+All the moves?
 Hands-on activities involving group sharing of resources and information are contagious.
 With or without technology, they invite participation and collaboration.
+Encouraging feedback creates a buzz.

-Teamwork may be helpful.
-Reading Mentoring expands involvement and academic territory.
+Play along?
+Reading Mentoring expands teamwork into the academic territory.
 Most children have access to cell phones for remote participation.
 Tablets or computers are not needed for most learning apps.

 Reading Games and Learning Apps

-The article: Advertising in Young Children's Apps, presented research from University of Michigan C. S. Mott Children's Hospital.
+Fool's Game?
+Advertising in Young Children's Apps revealed research from University of Michigan C. S. Mott Children's Hospital.
 Hidden ads plagued 95% of the free or paid apps reviewed for kids of age 5 and under.

-The backlash against tech giants broadens.
-The apps reviewed by researchers from the University of Michigan C. S. Mott Children's were popular.
-They included apps in Google Play store labeled “educational”.
+Life's a Picnic?
+The apps reviewed by researchers from the University of Michigan C. S. Mott Children's were from popular tech giants.
+The backlash expanded upon finding apps in Google Play store labeled “educational”.

-Apps can trick children into purchases.
-A team led by the Campaign for a Commercial-Free Childhood and Center for Digital Democracy sent a letter to the Federal Trade Commission against these deceptive marketing tactics.
+Fired up?
+Apps trick kids into buying things.
+A team led by the Campaign for a Commercial-Free Childhood and Center for Digital Democracy sent a letter to the FTC about these deceptive marketing tactics.

-Commercial data collecting and monitoring returns to bite data-driven schools.
+Bold school?
+Commercial data collecting and monitoring also bite data-driven schools.
 The Department of Education funds outside analysis of test performance, grades and behaviors assessed via adaptive learning platforms.

-Skepticism is aimed at Silicon Valley by the education establishment.
+Wild at heart?
+Skepticism is aimed at Silicon Valley by default.
 Parents, students and teachers may reject digital interaction and suspect falsehood.
 Under-performing schools put licenses and permissions under fire.

-Entertaining and creative alternatives should include printed books.
+Moving On?
+Entertaining and creative alternatives include printed books.
 A combined approach is preferable.
 Book reading is not tracked online.
 Accelerated reader answers on websites for V. R. Duin books are private.

-AnswerGarden is one of Apple's most popular learning apps.
+In the Middle?
+AnswerGarden is a popular Apple learning app.
 It facilitates brainstorming, feedback and audience participation between students, teachers and other users participating in the question-and-answer process.

-Here are 18 Digital Tools and Strategies that Support Students' Reading and Writing from progressive teachers in Littleton, Colorado to help everyone get started with digital reading tools.
-These may be worth downloading.
+Paws Up?
+Here are 18 Digital Tools and Strategies that Support Students' Reading and Writing from progressive teachers in Littleton, Colorado.
+These may be worth downloading to help everyone get started with digital tools.